OasisMC/BungeeAdminTools/README.md

-# Bungee Admin Tools
+# Oasis Admin Tools - Fork of Bungee Admin Tools
-The plugin page can be found [here](http://www.spigotmc.org/resources/bungee-admin-tools.444/)
+The original plugin page can be found [here](http://www.spigotmc.org/resources/bungee-admin-tools.444/)

-The BungeeAdminTools web-interface repo can be found [here](https://github.com/alphartdev/BAT-WebInterface/)
+The original BungeeAdminTools web-interface repo can be found [here](https://github.com/alphartdev/BAT-WebInterface/)

 ## For developers